af4oz/suf-mern-gql-backend/README.md

 **TODO:**

-1. Use transactions in mutation resolvers which involves multiple mutating db requests.
+1. Use transactions in mutation resolvers that has multiple mutating db requests.

 **Update 1:** Replace `material-ui` with `twin.macro` just to practice react, CSS and make reusable components.
 It's hard to get it all correct (flexibility, performance etc)